Digital Nomads often feel smarter than the average population but

 - Could be worth zero one day (unlike other assets)

 - Are extremely volatile (only experts and mentally challenged people can withstand high volatility)

-I fell in love with bitcoin, so I’m gonna invest in them
+I fell in love with bitcoin, so I’m gonna invest in cryptocurrencies.
+Deal.

 - Buy cryptos low and sell it high (trading)

 - Buy and hold ( …how long for?
 Hoping that one day we will wake up rich ..if we sell it)

 - Mine Bitcoins (not every country is good for this)